 Answering All the Questions

 Before they even enter the construction site, everybody should be able to answer a lot of Wh- questions.
-Firstly, everybody needs to know why they are here in the first place, i.e. who is financing the entire project and what exactly they are building.
+Firstly, everybody needs to know why they are here in the first place.
+That is, who is financing the entire project and what exactly they are building.
 Then they need to know who is responsible for which task, from the foremen, all the way to safety instructors.

-Knowing what they are building seems logical enough but it is important to introduce everyone to the desired schedule, so they would know when the project is due to be completed.
-As you can see, there are a lot of questions that require a huge staff meeting, preferably with the investors present, to explain the whole project before the first shovel hits the ground.
+Knowing what they are building seems logical enough but it is important to introduce everyone to the desired schedule.
+So they would know when the project is due complete.
+As you can see, there are a lot of questions that require a huge staff meeting.
+Preferably with the investors present, to explain the whole project before the first shovel hits the ground.

 Use High-Tech Devices